Once seen as a niche winter pursuit for the truly dedicated racer, indoor cycling will now be a staple for many riders through the year.

 You don’t have to use a dedicated sports towel, of course, but if you don’t want your other half getting upset about you using the nice ones from the back of the cupboard, which were actually being saved for guests, then a sports towel is a little lighter, easier to manage on the bike and should dry a bit quicker when it’s soaked in sweat.

 Even if you live in a country like the United Kingdom, where the weather is consistently disappointing, you’ll rapidly overheat when cycling indoors without any wind to cool you down.

 What you need for your pain cave is a fan, and ideally a big one to boot.
 Twelve inches is probably about as small as you want to go, but 18 inches or larger is better.

-If you’re building a top-end indoor cycling setup for playing games such as Zwift, Rouvy or RGT Cycling, then you might even consider a dedicated indoor cycling fan like the Wahoo Kickr Headwind.
+If you’re building a top-end indoor cycling setup for serious training or logging lots of miles on Zwift, then you might even consider a dedicated fan like the Wahoo Kickr Headwind.

 Even if you’re using immersive indoor cycling apps, you’re probably still going to want to listen to some music.
 Aside from simply fighting boredom, the benefits of listening to music while training are well documented.

 A set of wired headphones will do in a pinch, but wireless Bluetooth headphones are better because you can then keep your phone wherever’s convenient and not risk getting tangled up with the wire during sprint efforts.